When it comes to gun violence, people are done with fear being the norm. So are we.

 Various Artists: Enough Is Enough

 The hashtag that's been adopted by those marching for our lives is simple, direct and effective – #enoughisenough.
-We commissioned a range of artists, including Kate Moross and Edel Rodriguez to create new pieces that bring the rallying cry to life.
+We commissioned a range of artists, including Aries Moross and Edel Rodriguez to create new pieces that bring the rallying cry to life.